indrajit912/MindCanvas/README.md

 4. **Search Functionality**: Users can search their journal entries by keywords or tags.
 5. **Data Portability**: Users can export/import all their data for backup or migration.
 6. **LaTeX Support**: Write mathematical equations using LaTeX typesetting directly into your Journal Entries.

-7. **Demo Account**: A demo account (username: demo, password: password) allows users to explore the app before creating their own accounts.
+## Usage
+- Register for an account or use the demo account credentials provided.
+- Start journaling!
+Add entries, tag them, and search whenever needed.
+- Enjoy the peace of mind knowing your thoughts are securely encrypted.

-## Installation
+## Local Installation

 1. Clone the repository: